exosphere-project/exosphere/docs/adr/governance-model.md

   record of successfully managing open source projects.
 - Pro: Exosphere could be a good fit for the OpenInfra Foundation, as it both builds on and enhances the appeal of OpenStack.
-- Pro: The OpenInfra model could make Exosphere more appealing to corporations (especially those already using OpenStack), potentially expanding our project's reach and impact.
+- Pro: Joining the OpenInfra Foundation could make Exosphere more appealing to corporations (especially those already using OpenStack), potentially expanding our project's reach and impact.
 - Mixed: There are not many examples of the OpenInfra Foundation successfully incubating non-OpenStack projects, which could make it harder for us to predict and navigate the incubation process.